-‘INFECTED’: How the media scrambled to cover Trump and the first lady’s positive tests
+‘INFECTED’: How the media scrambled to cover Trump and the first lady’s positive coronavirus tests

 As Williams called for the two remaining presidential debates to be canceled, Vin Gupta, a public health physician at the University of Washington, emphasized Trump’s positive test meant “the presidential race has been fundamentally altered.”

 “There should be no more in-person gatherings for the remainder of this season,” said Gupta, an MSNBC medical contributor.
 “And my biggest concern here is if the president remains asymptomatic that he may use it to tamp down the seriousness of the infection.”
-He added, “Let’s hope everyone stays well and healthy, but this was preventable.”
+He added: “Let’s hope everyone stays well and healthy, but this was preventable.”

 On Fox News, Ronny L. Jackson, Trump’s former White House physician, claimed without evidence that the president was asymptomatic.